 To an outside spectator, golf has a comprehensive set of specific jargon that could easily confuse someone who is new to the game (sometimes it's even confusing to veterans of the game).
-Whether you are just a beginner or a longtime player, here is a list of 12 golf phrases that you may not have heard before.
-Write them down, and use them during your next round of golf to impress your friends/boss/clients/etc.
+Whether you are just a beginner or a longtime player, here is a list of 12 golf phrases that you probably don't know but should.
+Write them down, and use them during your next round of golf to impress whomever you are playing with.

 The old time British name for a double eagle, it can occur as a hole in one on a par four or a two on a par five or even in the rare case a 3 on a par 6.

 Also known as the fringe, collar or frog hair, it refers to the bit of short grass between the green and rough.